-To me, a frittata is like a pizza of Paleo world – there are dozens of variations to choose from.
-The secret to a good frittata is to pre-cook the base ingredients and make those super tasty with spices, herbs, onion and garlic.
-The whole egg mix needs to cook slowly on medium/low heat until 90% done, the rest will cook once you turn the heat off.
-If you cook it for too long, the frittata will become slightly porous like Aero chocolate.
+To me, a frittata is like a pizza of the Paleo world – there are dozens of variations to choose from.
+The secret to a good frittata is to pre-cook the base ingredients together with tasty with spices, herbs, onion and garlic.
+Once you add the egg mixture, it needs to cook slowly on medium-low heat until 90% done, the rest will cook once you turn the heat off.
+If you cook it for too long, the frittata will become slightly porous, like Aero chocolate.
 Flip one half over the other or slice into triangles.

-- 1 white onion, chopped
+- 1 medium brown onion, sliced

 - 1 Roma tomato, sliced thinly

-- Fresh basil
+- Fresh basil, for garnish

 - Heat coconut oil (ghee or olive oil) in a large frying pan over medium-high heat.